steph4041/Rasberry-Pi-Pico-Potentiometer-Gamepad-emulator/README.md

 # Rasberry-Pi-Pico-Potentiometer-Gamepad-emulator
-the code is in circuitpython and it uses 4 buttons and 3 potentiometers to emulate a little joystick for assetto corsa
+the code is in circuitpython and it uses 4 buttons and 3 potentiometers to emulate a little joystick for assetto corsa (or any racing game that lets you modify the gamepad settings)

 The buttons are in GPIO 16, 0, 1, 2 (they need to be connected to 3.3V and GND)